cozygene/albi/README.md

 ## ALBI  (*A*ccurate *L*MM-*B*ased Confidence *I*ntervals)

 ALBI is a method for the estimation of the distribution of the heritability estimator, and for the construction of accurate confidence intervals (CIs).
 ALBI can be used as an add-on to existing methods for heritability and variance components estimation.
-ALBI is described in the following [paper](http://) (upcoming).
+ALBI is described in the following [paper](http://biorxiv.org/content/early/2015/11/24/031492).

 ALBI's input is the eigenvalues of a kinship matrix, and it produces accurate confidence intervals for a set of heritability estimates.

 ALBI can be used as a command-line program.
 It can be also used as a Python module.
 Code written by Reut Yedidim and Regev Schweiger.
+For questions or comments, mail [regevs@gmail.com](mailto:schweiger@post.tau.ac.il).

 ### Simple Example